ezsystems/commerce-documentation/docs/guide/product_description/payment_and_shipping_options.md

 - state
 - zip code (e.g. for exceptions such as delivery to islands)

-In addition it is possible to configure different shipping cost depending on the amount of the basket (including free of freight rules):
+In addition it is possible to configure different shipping cost depending on the size of the basket (including free of freight rules):

 If no shipping costs are defined for a given country, shipping method, currency and value of goods a fallback cost from the configuration is used.